geeksam/think-like-a-git-dot-net/content/resources.md

   <li>
     <a href="http://gitimmersion.com/">Git Immersion</a> by EdgeCase Consulting
     <div class="reading-note">
-      This one was suggested by reader Mark Scholtz.
+      This one was suggested by reader <a href="http://markscholtz.com/">Mark Scholtz</a>.
 I haven't gone through it myself, but at first glance this looks like an amazingly detailed, well supported step-by-step tutorial that starts from the very basics and goes on through some very advanced topics.
 Thanks, Mark!
     </div>
   </li>